lessthanoptimal/ValidationBoof/change.md

 - Improved timing information in summary
 - Added a summary and runtime to point trackers
 - Created a common format for runtime results summary
-- TODO Switch all runtime in FPS to milliseconds
+- All runtime metrics are reported in a unit of time (milliseconds) and not in FPS
 - TODO different directory for runtime results that is machine specific

 ## Version 0.36